iRankHub/backend/docs/api/user.md

    - Verify that only school contact persons can use this endpoint.
    - Attempt to update another school's profile (should fail).
    - Use `GetUserProfile` and `GetSchools` to verify the changes.
+   p.
+School ID Lookup:
+   - Use `GetSchoolIDsByNames` to retrieve IDs for multiple school names.
+   - Test with a mix of existing and non-existing school names.
+   - Verify that only existing schools are returned in the response.
+   - Test with an empty list of school names.
+   - Test with a large number of school names to ensure performance.

 5. For each test, verify that the appropriate email notifications are sent: